 You can set a video or audio file to play continuously, so that it plays to the end and then starts again from the beginning.

-Select the file you want to loop, then choose View > Loop so a tick appears next to it.
-Choose it again to turn off continuous play.
+Choose View > Loop so a tick appears next to it.